diandrarad/NeuroFriends/README.md

 # Overview
 NeuroFriends is a social networking site for neurodiverse individuals to connect and communicate with each other.
 The goal is to provide a safe and supportive space for individuals who are on the autism spectrum, have ADHD, or other neurological differences.

+NeuroFriends is a social networking site designed specifically for neurodiverse individuals to connect and communicate with each other in a safe and supportive environment.
+The platform offers a range of features to facilitate this, including user registration and login, as well as customizable user profiles.

+Users have the option to add their own information to their profiles and can choose what information to share with others.
+Additionally, NeuroFriends provides a private messaging system between users, which allows for secure and direct communication.

+The forum feature is an important aspect of the platform, offering a space for discussions and support.
+Users can create forum posts, read posts from other users on a range of topics relevant to neurodiverse individuals.

+Another key feature of NeuroFriends is the event creation system, which allows users to create and manage events.

+Finally, the platform includes a resource sharing and management system, which allows users to share resources related to neurodiversity.
+Users can create, view, and edit resources, as well as manage their own contributions.

 # Technologies

 - Flask (Python web framework)